How to Upgrade AG Grid Version

 // @my-org/my-grid-react/index.tsx

-import { AgGridReact, AgGridReactProps } from '@ag-grid-community/react';
+import { AgGridReact, AgGridReactProps } from 'ag-grid-react';

 export interface MyGridReactProps extends AgGridReactProps { wrapperClassName?: string; }